Immigration to Sweden: Swedish For Immigrants

 According to the SFI and Vuxenutbildningen Luleå, the Swedish For Immigrants adult language program comprises three different tiers: Sfi 1, Sfi 2, and Sfi 3.
 Sfi 1 consists of the study courses A and B, which are aimed at pupils with little or no education and individuals who are illiterate.
 Sfi 2 includes the study courses B and C, which are earmarked for students who have undergone many years of schooling but are unfamiliar with the Latin script.
 Sfi 3 includes the study courses C and D, which are geared toward pupils with college education that are seeking further studies.

 In the five years leading up to 2012, the number of illiterate migrants doubled, they had fewer than three years to no schooling from their origin country.
 In 2011, about 19,200 migrants in the Swedish for immigrants programme had 0–3 years of education.
 For instance in Borlänge, 4 out of 10 of those who completed the introduction for immigrants had no education at all, the majority being women.

 As of 2007, according to the National Center for SFI and Sweden as Another Speech (NC) and the Institute for Sweden as Another Speech (ISA), a total of 137 foreign languages were spoken as mother tongues by students within the Swedish For Immigrants program.
 Of these languages, the most common mother tongues of pupils within the Sfi 1 tier were Arabic (2,000), Thai (1,500), Somali (1,500), Kurdish/North Kurdish (1,150), Southern Kurdish (740) and Turkish (650).

 According to Statistics Sweden, as of 2012, the most common countries of birth for pupils in the Swedish For Immigrants program are Iraq (13,477), Somalia (10,355), Thailand (5,658), Poland (5,079), Iran (4,748), Turkey (3,344), China (3,408), Eritrea (3,618), Afghanistan (3,640), and Syria (3,257).
 The most common mother tongues spoken by the students are Arabic (18,886), Somali (10,525), Persian (7,162), Thai (5,707), Polish (5,100), English (4,796), Spanish (4,552), Tigrinya (3,623), Turkish (3,064), and North Kurdish (3,059).

 Espionage

 Espionage where foreign nationals illegally spy on compatriot immigrants in Sweden has repeatedly happened in Sweden.
-According to Swedish Security Service, this is particularly the case for origin countries that do not respect human rights.
+According to the Swedish Security Service, this is particularly the case for origin countries that do not respect human rights.
 This is the case with Rwanda, Iran, Syria, Eritrea, Libya and Turkey.
 For instance, a Rwandan diplomat at the Rwandan Embassy in Stockholm was expelled because of spying on Rwandan refugees.
-Also, Burundian man was sentenced to eight months in prison by the Örebro county court for spying on Rwandan regime critics living in Sweden between the years 2010 and 2011 before handing over the intelligence to the Rwandan regime.
+Also, a Burundian man was sentenced to eight months in prison by the Örebro county court for spying on Rwandan regime critics living in Sweden between the years 2010 and 2011 before handing over the intelligence to the Rwandan regime.
 Also, Turkish interpreters in Sweden have encouraged migrants to become informants on behalf of Turkish authorities.